emilianoyoung/ai/_posts/_archive/2019-12-27-neurodiversity-in-artificial-intelligence.md

 ---
 category: news
 title: "Neurodiversity in Artificial Intelligence"
-excerpt: "Artificial Intelligence is Helping to Create Jobs for Neurodiverse ...
+excerpt: "Artificial Intelligence is Helping to Create Jobs for ...
 Many of them also need routine visual therapy to increase hand-eye coordination.
-Recognizing the need for therapy, and playing to this type of neurodiverse talent’s tendency to ..."
+Recognizing the need for therapy, and playing to this ..."
 publishedDateTime: 2019-12-27T13:59:00Z
 sourceUrl: https://www.forbes.com/sites/cognitiveworld/2019/12/27/neurodiversity-in-artificial-intelligence/
 ampUrl: https://www.forbes.com/sites/cognitiveworld/2019/12/27/neurodiversity-in-artificial-intelligence/amp/